EV-hacks-WeLuvMiller/EvHacks_MusicByText/README.md

 Larry Qu - Research

-Richard Huang - Inspiration
+Richard Huang - Inspiration, Idea, Source of APIs

-#How to get working on your computer
+##How to get working on your computer

 1) Download the src file, and save the .java files to your desktop